SMC Special Concert Marghazi 2020 - Paavai Nonbu

 Agalya Pavalan is a Year 12 student at Baulkham Hills High School.
 Her first and main musical discipline is the Carnatic style Violin, which she has been learning for over ten years under the tutelage of Sri Kranthi Kiran Mudigonda.
 Agalya also learns Carnatic Vocals from Smt.
 Lakshmi Kumaraguruparan.
 She trains Western Piano under the guidance of Mr Joseph Blackman.
 Outside of the musical field, Agalya has learnt Bharatanatyam for over 5 years with Smt Pathmaranjini Umashankar.
 She has a keen interest and pursues martial arts with a passion and has a Black belt in Taekwondo

-Harish initiated his Mridangam training under Dr. Suresh Ramachandra in Auckland, New Zealand.
-Harish is fortunate in pursuing extensive training for the past 10 years and has become a proud disciple of vidwan Sri.
+Harish initiated the art of mridangam at young age under the tutelage of Dr. Suresh Ramachandra in Auckland.
+He has been fortunate to pursue extensive training and has become a proud disciple of Vidwan Sri.
 Thanjavur K. Murugaboopathi of Chennai.
-He had his Mridangam Arangetram at the age of 16 in Sydney in 2017, alongside his sister Vishni on Veena, and was accompanied by eminent vidwans from Chennai.
-Harish is a regular performer in Sydney and has notably accompanied concerts overseas at prestigious Sabhas and venues in Chennai, London, San Francisco and Auckland, including Narada Gana Sabha, Subham Fine Arts Chennai, London Sri Murugan Temple and Tamils of Northern California.
+He had his Mridangam Arangetram in Sydney in 2017, alongside his sister Vishni on Veena, and was accompanied by eminent vidwans from Chennai.
+Harish is a regular performer in Sydney for carnatic concerts and bharathanatyam repertoires and has notably accompanied concerts overseas at prestigious sabhas and venues in Chennai, London, San Francisco and Auckland.
 Harish is also blessed to have accompanied many visiting artistes from Chennai.